cybozu-go/cke/docs/design.md

 the last operation record.
 It the last operation has been completed, the new leader works normally.

-If the last operation has *not* been completed, the new leader need to kill the last command, then update the operation record as canceled.
+If the last operation has *not* been completed, the new leader need to mark the operation as canceled.

 ### Command failure